 Type of Food Service

-A takeaway-only cafe with no seating is generally lower risk than a full-service restaurant with on-premises dining, alcohol service, and outdoor seating.
-The type of cooking (deep frying increases fire risk), food handling complexity, and service style all affect your premium.
+A takeaway-only cafe with no seating is generally lower risk than a full-service restaurant with dine-in customers, alcohol service, and outdoor seating.
+Cooking methods that involve deep frying elevate fire risk.
+The complexity of your menu and food handling requirements also affects your premium.

 💰